 Tips for Good Phone Etiquette

-Now, it’s the moment we’ve all been waiting for: Let’s get to the tips for good phone etiquette!
-These basic rules will help you stay cordial on the phone to ensure you make the customer comfortable rather than ready to run for the hills.
+In this section, I’ll take you through some basic principles for good phone etiquette.
+These rules will help you stay cordial on the phone to ensure you make the customer comfortable, rather than ready to run for the hills.

 Here are five tips for good phone etiquette: